camunda/camunda-docs-manual/content/user-guide/process-engine/batch.md

 instance.
 In sum the seed job will be invoked 100 times, until it has created the 1000 execution jobs required to complete the batch.

-The number of jobs created by every seed job invocation `batchJobsPerSeed` (default: 100) and the number of invocations per batch execution job `invocationsPerBatchJob` (default: 1) can be configured on the [process engine configuration][].

 The Java API can be used to get the job definition for the seed job of a batch:

 ```java